quicksilver/RemoteHosts-qsplugin/README.markdown

     server1.example.com
     server2
     server3.example.com ostype:linux
-    server4.example.com ostype:linux lom:10.1.2.3
+    server4.example.com ostype:linux lom:10.1.2.3 label:test
     appleserver.example.com icon:com.apple.xserve ostype:macosx
     windows.example.com ostype:windows
     ahostiuse ostype:solaris

 You may already have a file like this for completion in your shell.
 If you have existing metadata in this file, it shouldn't break anything, but it won't necessarily be useful in Quicksilver.

 The plug-in scans for items on each host's line that look like this: `key:value`.
-All such data will be stored along with the host in Quicksilver's catalog, but there are currently only three that will affect its behavior.
+All such data will be stored along with the host in Quicksilver's catalog, but there are currently only four that will affect its behavior.

   * `ostype`: OS type should be a short, generic word, like "solaris", "linux", "windows", etc. Currently, the only real distinction is between "windows" and everything else.
 Windows hosts get a different default icon and certain actions don't appear.
 Default icons for additional OS types may be added in the future.
   * `icon`: You can specify an icon to use for a host if you don't like its default.
   * `lom`: The Lights-Out Management address will only apply to fancy, rack-mounted servers that provide some sort of network-based LOM.
 If you don't know what this means, you probably don't need to worry about it.
 The information itself should be an IP address, hostname, or FQDN for the system's LOM interface.
+  * `label`: By default, all hosts in your catalog will be labeled with their hostname, FQDN, or IP address (as it appears in your file).
+Setting a label in the file will append to the default, not replace it.
+Quicksilver searches the text in the label as you type to search for things.
+If you have many hosts with similar names, they can be hard to get to quickly.
+Using this item to append to the label can be useful to group or "tag" systems for faster searching.

 You can optionally pull hosts from `~/.ssh/known_hosts`.
 There is a preset (disabled by default) under "Remote Hosts" in the Modules section of the Catalog.